paperclip-ui/legacy-paperclip/packages/paperclip-website/draft/2021-12-31-avoiding-vendor-lock-in.md

 draft: true
 ---

+TODO: CSS scoping for everyone

 Vendor lock-in with CSS frameworks can be a particularly sticky problem, largely because of the global nature of CSS.
-Once you pick a CSS library with a team of engineers, you can make a pretty good bet that you’ll be stuck with it forever <!--truncate-->- it just gets too mangled up with the codebase.
+Once you pick a CSS library with a team of engineers, you can make a pretty good bet that you’ll be incredibly hard to remove <!--truncate-->- it can just get too mangled up with the codebase.
 This can make it a bit nerve-wracking to introduce *any* CSS framework, let alone one into an existing codebase where there's the risk of overriding existing styles.
 I think that a large chunk of this problem can be avoided by removing *global* aspect of CSS, this is where Paperclip is handy.

 [Paperclip](http://paperclip.dev) provides a way to keep HTML & CSS sandboxed & explicit.
 Here’s a basic example: